Vale of Glamorgan Line: Operations

-Electrification of the Line
+Electrification of the line

 On 16 July 2012 plans to electrify the line were announced by the Government as part of a £9.4bn package of investment of the railways in England and Wales.

 The announcement was made as an extension of the electrification of the South Wales Main Line from Cardiff to Swansea and the electrification of the south Wales Valley Lines at a total cost of £350 million.
 The investment will require new trains and should result in reduced journeys times and a cheaper to maintain network.
 Work was expected to start between 2014 and 2019, but was then pushed back to between 2019 and 2024.

-As part of Welsh Government's South Wales Metro, this line will see new Class 756 rolling stock.
+As part of Welsh Government's South Wales Metro, this line has seen the Class 231 running to Barry Island, with the Class 756 rolling stock planned to be introduced in 2026.
+Following this, the Class 231s will replace remaining Class 150s still running to Bridgend.

+In the Rail Vision Report released by Western Gateway in February 2025 the electrification of the Vale of Glamorgan Line is still scheduled to take place with the report indicating that a new OBC (outline business case) will have to be created as the scope of the electrification released in the 2012 OBC was for the entirety of the Vale of Glamorgan line but the scheme has now been shortened to the electrification of the line only up until Barry railway station.